Our body has been designed to be survived. So, don’t kill yourself

 Each one of us is born, for a limited time, to undertake a long and complex life’s journey.
 All are born with a unique genetic blueprint, carried from our biological parents.
 Though 99% of genes among ourselves are the same but they manifest with a huge variation as we grow.
 The genes we carry from our parents make every individual unique.

 There are estimated to be around 20,000 to 25,000 human genes.
 We all have two copies of each gene, one inherited from each parent.

-We humans are the product of extremely slow process of evolution.
-It has taken millions of years for humans to evolve into what we are today We have been evolved from ape like ancestors through natural selection.
+We, humans, are the product of an extremely slow process of evolution.
+It has taken millions of years for humans to evolve into what we are today We have been evolved from ape-like ancestors through natural selection.

 Natural selection is a key process, through which various human traits have been developed and evolved, over a period of hundreds of thousands of generations.

-Charles Darwin (1809- 1882), English naturalist and biologist was the first to explain theory of evolution by way of ‘survival of the best’.
+Charles Darwin (1809- 1882), English naturalists and biologists were the first to explain the theory of evolution by way of ‘survival of the best’.
 This is how humans and their traits have been designed/evolved for their immediate needs.

 He has identified 3 main longevity pathways.
 If we are able to activate these pathways then we are able to be healthier, disease-resistant, and live longer.

 Earlier scientists’ thought that once a person achieved maturity, ‘aging genes’ began to direct its progress toward the grave.
 But this idea has been discredited, and conventional wisdom now holds that aging really is just wearing out over time because the body’s normal maintenance and repair mechanisms simply wane.

 This repair mechanism can, very well, be activated by us – through our lifestyle.

 We keep adding years to our life span: